 1.1 The Northumberland County Council LGPS Local Pension Board ("the Board") was constituted under the Public Service Pensions Act 2013.
 It consists of two representatives of the Scheme employers, and two representatives of the Scheme members.
 In addition it has a non-voting independent Chair.
-The Board met formally on two occasions during the year, with its planned third meeting deferred from March 2017 until the following month.
-However, as a matter of urgent business arose, and as permitted by the Board's Terms of Reference, a special meeting was convened by teleconferencing and email, concluding on 7 March 2017.
+The Board met on four occasions during the year, and now meets shortly after each quarterly meeting of the Northumberland County Council (NCC) Pension Fund Panel ("the Panel")